Secretary of State for Northern Ireland: Since devolution (From 1999)

-Following the Belfast Agreement (also known as the Good Friday Agreement) on 10 April 1998, devolution returned to Northern Ireland on 2 December 1999.
-This removed many of the duties of the secretary of state and his Northern Ireland Office colleagues and devolved them to those locally elected politicians who constitute the Northern Ireland Executive.
+Following the Belfast Agreement (also known as the Good Friday Agreement), devolution returned to Northern Ireland on 2 December 1999.
+This removed many of the duties of the secretary of state and devolved them to the locally elected Northern Ireland Executive.
+The secretary of state retained responsibility for policing and justice until most of those powers were devolved on 12 April 2010, after the Hillsborough Castle Agreement.